yuejiaointel/scikit-learn-intelex/doc/sources/quick-start.rst

 Release Notes
 -------------------

-See the `Release Notes <https://github.com/uxlfoundation/scikit-learn-intelex/releases>`_ for each version of |intelex|.
+See the `Release Notes <https://github.com/uxlfoundation/scikit-learn-intelex/releases>`_ for each version of |sklearnex|.

 System Requirements
 --------------------